raycast/script-commands/README.md

 * You use either `#` or `//` comments for metadata parameters
 * You have reloaded the scripts, via 1) the "Reload" button in preferences or 2), the "Reload Script Directories" command in root search (v0.33+), or 3) automatically via the activated "Auto Reload" feature in preferences (v0.33+)

-If nothing helps, try to go step by step from a [template](templates/script-command.template.sh) script command or use one of the examples in this repo.
+If nothing helps, try to go step by step from a [template](templates/script-command.template.sh) Script Command or use one of the examples in this repo.

 ## Community